Established in 1971, Nottingham Women’s Centre is one of the oldest Women’s Centres in the country.

 In the many decades of our existence, we have been a hub of solidarity for self-identifying women from all walks of life.
 Recognising the intersections of ethnicity, class, gender, disability and more, the Centre has always worked to create a welcoming space for all women.

-Services that work from the Centre include Juno Women’s Aid and Nottinghamshire Sexual Violence Support Services.
-As well as this, we host community groups such as Heya Arab Women’s Group and Nergiz Kurdish Women’s Group.
+Also in the centre with us is Nottinghamshire Sexual Violence Support Services.
+We’ve also enjoyed sharing the Centre with groups such as Juno Women’s Aid and Nottingham Muslim Women’s Network, as well as community groups such as Heya Arab Women’s Group and Nergiz Kurdish Women’s Group.
 We also work with dozens of other local women’s groups and projects through our partnership work and Women’s Organisations Network.

 Our long history of anti-discrimination, inclusivity, equality and diversity remains key to our heart and our function at the Nottingham Women’s Centre.